biobakery/baqlava/readme.md

 ```
 In the test run, we specify the demo databases to be supplied rather than full BAQLaVa databases.

+The installation and demo/test run should take no longer than a couple minutes, as these are designed to be quick tests.

 ### Step 2: Download Full BAQLaVa Databases: